- Search The Registry

 From Minneapolis, Morgan was the son of Ink Spots guitarist Stanley Morgan, who started him on guitar at 2.
 Five years later, Morgan switched to the saxophone after hearing Charlie Parker in Jay McShann's orchestra at Detroit's Paradise Theater.
 He met Parker that night and crossed paths with him a decade later in Los Angeles, where his father opened an after-hours club called Casablanca.
 "Little Frankie," as he was called, played there with blazing young boppers like tenor saxophonists Dexter Gordon and Wardell Gray and with Parker, too.

 Morgan made his first record at 15, playing a brief solo with the Freddy Martin Orchestra featuring a young singer named Merv Griffin.
 Morgan naively thought Parker would be pleased to learn that he, too, had become a junkie, "but he wasn't happy at all," Mr. Morgan told writer Lee Hildebrand.
-Parker's playing and dissolute lifestyle was the model for Morgan and many other young musicians swept up by the frenetic new jazz of the 1940s.
+Parker's playing and dissolute lifestyle were the model for Morgan, and many other young musicians swept up by the frenetic new jazz of the 1940s.

 "I thought that one used heroin to play like Charlie Parker played," Morgan told critic Gary Giddins in 1986, a year after Contemporary Records released Mr. Morgan's well-received "Easy Living" album, his first record in years, the first of many to come.
 It brought Mr. Morgan, who'd made his name as a teenager on Los Angeles' bustling Central Avenue jazz scene, back into the spotlight after 30 years in and out of California prisons.
-In the 1960s, he played in the "warden's band" at San Quentin State Prison that featured other prominent musician-inmates like fellow alto saxophonist Art Pepper and trumpeter Dupree Bolton.
+In the 1960s, he played in the "warden's band" at San Quentin State Prison, which featured other prominent musician-inmates like fellow alto saxophonist Art Pepper and trumpeter Dupree Bolton.